 What is Radiant Heat

 Radiant heat has become a popular home heating solution nowadays.
-With the emphasis on clean, renewable heating sources, radiant heat has become one of the most popular home heating solutions nowadays – from heating floors to radiant snow melting systems and heated driveways.
+With the emphasis on clean, renewable heating sources, radiant heat has become one of the most popular home heating technologies today – from heating floors to radiant snow melting systems and heated driveways.

 Radiant heat involves the transfer of energy that radiates heat outward from its source.
+This heating method makes radiant heat the most efficient heating technology available.
 A radiant floor heating system features a heating element embedded beneath the floor to efficiently heat the floor as well as objects in contact with the floor.
-Ultimately, the systems warm the air in the room from the ground up.
+Ultimately, the system warms the room from the ground up.
 A wide variety of proven floor heating systems that can be installed under just about any type of floor surface is available on Warmzone.com.

 There are two basic methods for providing radiant heat – electric systems and hydronic systems.
 Electric radiant heating systems utilize a network of electrical resistance heat cable (heating element) that is embedded under the floor surface.
 Hydronic systems pump specially treated water through flexible Pex tubing under the floor.
 The liquid is re-circulated in a closed loop system between the network of tubing and the boiler.
 Both types of radiant floor heating systems provide a much more efficient means of heating than that of traditional forced air systems.

 Another advantage of radiant heated floors is that the systems consist of "zones" that can be controlled individually.
 This gives you the flexibility to heat only the specific rooms or areas that you choose.
 A small, programmable thermostat with an external or built-in sensor is used to control each zone.